Asabeneh/30-Days-Of-JavaScript/05_Day_Arrays/05_day_arrays.md

     13
     ```

-1. In the following shopping cart add, remove, edit items
+1. Perform the following operations in the shopping cart: add items, remove items, and edit items

     ```js
     const shoppingCart = ['Milk', 'Coffee', 'Tea', 'Honey']
     ```

-   - add 'Meat' in the beginning of your shopping cart if it has not been already added
+   - add 'Meat' at the beginning of your shopping cart, if it has not been already added
-   - add Sugar at the end of you shopping cart if it has not been already added
+   - add Sugar at the end of you shopping cart, if it has not been already added
    - remove 'Honey' if you are allergic to honey
    - modify Tea to 'Green Tea'
-1. In countries array check if 'Ethiopia' exists in the array if it exists print 'ETHIOPIA'.
-If it does not exist add to the countries list.
+1. In countries array check if 'Ethiopia' exists in the array, if it exists print 'ETHIOPIA'.
+If it does not exist add it to the countries list.
-1. In the webTechs array check if Sass exists in the array  and if it exists print 'Sass is a CSS preprocess'.
-If it does not exist add Sass to the array and print the array.
+1. In the _webTechs_ array check if 'Sass' exists in the array  and if it exists print 'Sass is a CSS preprocess'.
+If it does not exist, add 'Sass' to the array and print the array.
-1. Concatenate the following two variables and store it in a fullStack variable.
+1. Concatenate the following two variables and store it in the _fullStack_ variable.

     ```js
     const frontEnd = ['HTML', 'CSS', 'JS', 'React', 'Redux']